-Many Russians who identify as LGBTQ report discrimination and repression, particularly in Chechnya.
-In November 2022, the "gay propaganda" bill was signed into law which bans all forms of LGBTQ propaganda.
-Gay marriage is illegal in Russia.
+Many Russians who identify as homosexual report discrimination and repression, particularly in Chechnya.
+In November 2022, the "gay propaganda" bill was signed into law which bans all forms of homosexual propaganda.
+Same-sex marriage is illegal in Russia.

 6. Language and Communication